 Day 5 – Hiking at Torrey Pines State Reserve

 Just north of La Jolla you will find Torrey Pines State Reserve.
 Torrey Pines State Natural Reserve is home to approximately 3,000 of our nation’s rarest pine tree—Pinus Torreyana, which only grow here and on Santa Rosa Island off the coast near Santa Barbara.
 The park preserves not only the trees, but also one of the last great salt marshes and waterfowl refuges in Southern California.
 Eight miles of hiking trails offer a variety of distances and different experiences.
 Many of the trails take you along the rocky cliffs just over the ocean.
 If you’re looking for an easy hike, the Guy Fleming Trail is a ⅔ mile loop.
 This is an easy loop that takes you to 2 incredible look out points.
 You make your way to the cliffs that overlook the ocean and then walk north, parallel to the coastline.
 Winding back towards the trail’s beginning, you’ll find yourself amongst pines that appear to be permanently swept back towards the land.
-The North Overlook you can inspect the Torrey Pines up close and view the Peñasquitos Marsh, while the South Overlook features views of La Jolla to the south, San Clemente to the north and perhaps as far out to sea as the Santa Catalina Islands.
+At the North Overlook you can inspect the Torrey Pines up close and view the Peñasquitos Marsh, while the South Overlook features views of La Jolla to the south, and on some days as far as San Clemente to the north, and perhaps as far out to sea as the Santa Catalina Islands.
 Spring rains bring abundant wildflowers, and in winter, views of gray whales migrating up and down the coastline.To work in a longer day of hiking, we suggest hiking this loop and then continuing on to another hike when you return to the main path.

 After getting some exercise you can head over to Torrey Pine State Beach, a beautiful wild stretch of beach right next to the Park.